dickout/nativengine/README.md

 How it works?
 An application has been created for loading applications (paradox, yeah).
 Yes it is, but it is brilliant.
 You can create your application loader based on the `core` application.

 For example, you can make a plugin loader for applications.
 Also, applications have dependencies.
 For example, a web application depends on `router` and `core`.

+## What you need?
+1. PHP 7.x version
+2. ECMAScript 2016 browser support (for the future)
+3. CSS Grid and etc. support (for the `CMS` application in the future)